stefandunca/logsystem/README.md

   - In the same manner we could build a proxy driver for in memory buffering and then commit, based on some specific heuristics and specific configuration.
 - Provide a global log instance that logs to console to seamless use without a specific configuration
 - Better handing and precision for the timestamp for short event telemetry (e.g. nanoseconds)
+- Enhanced error handling; propagate error from drivers where it makes sense

 ## Debugging and testing